Saudi Arabia Travel Warning

 Security threats continue and terrorist groups, some affiliated with ISIL or Al-Qaida in the Arabian Peninsula (AQAP), have targeted both Saudi and Western interests.
 Possible targets include housing compounds, hotels, restaurants, shopping areas, international schools, and other facilities where Westerners congregate, as well as Saudi government facilities and economic/commercial targets within the Kingdom.
 Consular services at the U.S. Embassy and Consulates were canceled March 15-19, 2015 due to heightened security concerns at our diplomatic facilities in the Kingdom.

-Multiple attacks on mosques have occurred in Saudi Arabia over the past four months, resulting in significant loss of life.
+Multiple attacks on mosques, as well as additional places where Shia gather, have occurred in Saudi Arabia over the past four months, resulting in significant loss of life.
 On May 22, 2015 a suicide bomber attacked a mosque in Al-Qadeeh in Al Qatif Governorate.
 On August 6, 2015 a mosque in the city of Abha was bombed.
 Most of the victims in that attack were members of the Saudi security forces.
 On May 29, 2015 a blast occurred at another mosque in the Al Anoud district of Dammam.

 U.S. citizens have been the targets of recent attacks in the Kingdom.
 On January 30, 2015, two U.S. citizens were fired upon and injured in Hofuf in Al Hasa Governorate (Eastern Province).
 On October 14, 2014, two U.S. citizens were shot at a gas station in Riyadh.
 One was killed and the other wounded.